rassaire/dmo-gpm-tutorial/tutorial0.md

 [Clone the project](https://github.com/rassaire/Dmfc-gpm)

 You can open the project using  intelliJ IDE (here are some references : [Getting started with Scalismo in IntelliJ IDEA](https://scalismo.org/docs/ide)).
-- run the code in the tutorials.
+- Run the code in the tutorials or use it on your own dataset.